-Developing Technology to Study Complex Biological Systems
+Developing Technologies to Comprehend Complex Biological Systems

-Quantum Dot Probes for Bioimaging
+Quantum Dot-based Bioimaging

 Single molecule imaging and thick tissue imaging are limited by the poor performance of conventional dye or protein-based fluorophores.
 Quantum dots (QDs) are exceptionally bright, photo-stable, and have high color purity, therefore, are considered next-generation fluorophores.
 Especially, they have far superior performance in the near-infrared to infrared regions.
 We develop new synthetic methods to prepare high quality QD probes and engineer their surface coatings to optimize interaction and transport in complex biological systems

 Students in our lab will have the opportunity to learn: cellular imaging, droplet microfluidics, materials chemistry, spectroscopic and analytical characterization, single cell/virus genomics, quantum dot synthesis, biostatistics, molecular biology, and many more.